Sanan4li/success-motivational-quotes/README.md

 ### Motivation

 These quotes were collected for a mobile app I created with React Native.
-After the app developed, I realized there should a package for quotes which can be used to get famous quotes.
+After the app developed, I realized there should be a package for quotes which can be used to get famous quotes.
 If you want to download the app, here is the **[link](https://play.google.com/store/apps/details?id=com.reactnativetemplatequotes)** for android users.

 **Check [this](https://github.com/Sanan4li/success-motivational-quotes)** repository for source code of the package.